Frequently Asked Questions

 How the Plan Helps Improve Your Health

 - What is Health Partners’ Quality Management program?
-What are its 2016 goals?

 - What are the healthcare guidelines Health Partners wants members to know about?